 Nowadays, we use ReadonlyREST to provide index level security on shared Elasticsearch clusters.
-We have many small use cases which this way can share the same hardware resources.
+We have many small use cases which can share the same hardware resources.
 Our largest shared cluster at this time (Aug.
-2017) consolidates about 12 different use cases on the same resources at low cost, and we see http access rates of up to 90Hz on all clusters.
+2017) consolidates about 12 different use cases on the same resources at a low cost, and we see http access rates of up to 90Hz on all clusters.

 What is the origin of this data?

 It depends on the use case and the users.
 A large portion comes from log files, like service or systemlogs.
 On top of that, another source is monitoring data, like service status or usage.